CrackerCat/ReZygisk/README.md

 ## Contribution

-It is mandatory to follow the PerformanC's [Contribution Guidelines](https://github.com/PerformanC/contributing) to contribute to ReZygisk.
-Following its Security Policy, Code of Conduct and syntax standard.
+It is mandatory to follow PerformanC's [Contribution Guidelines](https://github.com/PerformanC/contributing) to contribute to ReZygisk.
+Following its Security Policy, Code of Conduct, and syntax standard.

 ## License

-ReZygisk is licensed majoritaly under GPL, by Dr-TSNG, but also BSD 2-Clause License for re-written code.
+ReZygisk is licensed, primarily under GPL by Dr-TSNG, but also by BSD 2-Clause License for re-written code.
 You can read more about it on [Open Source Initiative](https://opensource.org/licenses/BSD-2-Clause).